Slip & Fall Lawyers in Boston

 Although the circumstances of each case are different, our attorneys have extensive experience and a long history of success in Boston slip-and-fall cases.
 We begin with insurance negotiations and then, if necessary, pursue litigation.

 Massachusetts used to be a difficult state in which to recover damages for snow and ice-related slip-and-falls.
-The good news is it’s gotten much better.
+The good news is that it has gotten much better.

 Prior to 2010, the state required plaintiffs seeking damages for snow and ice to make the distinction between “natural” versus “unnatural” accumulations of these slippery substances.
 Massachusetts law was that property owners couldn’t be liable for injuries that were caused by so-called “natural” accumulations of ice or snow on the owner’s property.
 This created all sorts of headaches for the courts because determining what was “natural” and what was “unnatural” turned out to be pretty tricky.